xraypy/XrayDB/doc/examples.rst

 with itself, to simulate an angular scan of one crystal with respect to the other, as is often done with double-crystal monochromators.
-`rocking_theta_fwhm` and `rocking_energy_fwhm` will be the FWHM of this curve in angle and energy, and will typiccally be ~1.5x the Darwin widths in `theta_width` and `energy_width`, respectively.
+`rocking_theta_fwhm` and `rocking_energy_fwhm` will be the FWHM of this curve in angle and energy, and will typically be ~1.5x the Darwin widths in `theta_width` and `energy_width`, respectively.

 All of the nd-arrays will be the same size, so that plots of